leratoyapi/lca-vue-practice-projects/README.md

 1. Create a public GitHub repository named `cooking-masterclass-catalogue`.
 2. Push all project files to that repository.
-3. Submit the repository link before the deadline.
+3. Here is the link : https://leratoyapi.github.io/lca-vue-practice-projects/

 ## Run the project